What Is Eye Movement Desensitization and Reprocessing (EMDR) and How Can It Help You?

 - Installation: you will be "installing" your positive cognition in this next phase.
-Your therapist will help you focus on what you want to feel as opposed to the negative cognition that may have contributed to your reason for seeking treatment.
+Your therapist will help you focus on what you want to feel as opposed to the negative cognition that may have contributed to your reason for seeking therapy.

 - Body Scan: since trauma memories can be stored in the body, an EMDR-trained therapist will invite you to explore your bodily sensations to determine if there is anything missed in earlier stages.
 One of the many things I love about EMDR is that it not only addresses the mind, but also the body.